ipepe/WebLab/README.md

    * one for serving zip files (weblab-public)
    * one for receiving zip files (and monitor?) (weblab-api)

-# stage 1
+# stage 1 - done
-create app that responds with domain name in html to test with traefix and letsencrypt
+create weblab-public that responds with domain name in html to test with traefix and letsencrypt

+# stage 2 - wip
+create weblab-api that accepts zip files, checks if there is proper CNAME file inside zip, and puts it for weblab-public and restarts weblab-public